Zebra Hunting in South Africa

 Zebra is very resilient and tough and likely will require a follow-up shot.

-Zebra provides the ideal add-on to one of our packages, such as the kudu- Nyala Game Hunts package.
+Zebra provides the ideal add-on to one of our packages for the hunter, such as the kudu- Nyala Game Hunts package.

 Trophy shot with Nick Bowker

 Zebra is a remarkably tough animal.
-Shot placement is vital; a poorly placed shot will result in a long day.
+Shot placement is vital; a poorly placed shot will result in a long hunt.

-We would recommend the 7mm or 300 Magnums for your Zebra hunt.
+We recommend the 7mm or 300 Magnum calibers for your hunt.

-For those hunters who do not wish to go through the red tape of bringing a rifle into South Africa, Nick Bowker has a Sako carbon light 300 Winchester Magnum fitted with a suppressor.
+For those who do not wish to go through the red tape of bringing a rifle into South Africa to hunt with, Nick Bowker has 300 Winchester Magnums fitted with suppressors.

-This setup, including ammunition, is available as part of all hunting packages free of charge.
-Hunting methods are mainly spot and stalk.
+This setup, including ammunition, is free of charge as part of all hunting packages.
+Hunt methods are mainly spot and stalk.

 African Zebra hunting.